siberianfox/g2wiki/g2core-in-use.md

-g2core is in use by people all over the world
+g2core (and TinyG) are in use by people all over the world

 This page links to the users we know about.
-If your project, business, (etc) uses g2core then please add yourself here.
+If your project, business, (etc) uses TinyG or g2core then please add yourself here.

-Preferably with video (of g2core in use), or even helpful instructions for others to do the same. :smile:
+Preferably with video (of TinyG/g2core in use), or even helpful instructions for others to do the same. :smile:

-Also, if you know of other projects, people, businesses (etc) using g2core who aren't listed here, please feel welcome to add them.
+Also, if you know of other projects, people, businesses (etc) using TinyG/g2core who aren't listed here, please feel welcome to add them.

 **Note that this page is very new, and is only just starting to have entries added**